 - Zinc: dark meat, poultry, whole grains, wheat germ, raw oysters, and seafood.

 - Sodium: salt.

-Supplements are no substitutes!
+Supplements are no substitute for healthy food!

 Eating well is much more than just counting macros.
 The timing of your food intake plays an important role too.

-Depending on the type of physical activity you have planned, and at which intensity, you may want to choose your type of foods ánd when to have them accordingly.
+Depending on the type of physical activity you have planned, and at which intensity, you may want to choose your type of foods and when to have them accordingly.
 Professional athletes often follow a specific sports nutrition plan.
 But for most leisure runners, it is also good to know what to consume in which amount and when is the best timing for optimal effect.

 Our body chooses the path of least resistance and therefore prefers to burn glycogen (blood sugar).
 The body finds it more difficult to choose to burn fats if it always has sugars at its disposal.
 Various hormones make you feel and think that you really need something sweet, especially after a run, which is not necessarily true because you certainly have sufficient fats stored inside your body, that can be used as a source of energy.
-Even very slim persons have enough fats.
-But if you really want to eat something after a run, better refuel with a post-workout snack that is rich in protein or healthy fats: like a bowl of greek yogurt, eggs, or a handful of nuts.
+Even very slim people have enough fat.
+But if you really want to eat something after a run, better refuel with a post-workout snack that is rich in protein or healthy fats: like a bowl of Greek yogurt, eggs, or a handful of nuts.

 Running on an empty stomach